dena-platform/Dena-SDK-Java/src/main/resources/docs/JavaSDK.md

 ## Object ##
 To Save object in Dena we can use a simple pojo. pojo need not extend or implement any class or interface. those pojo should have following requirements:

-1. The pojo class should have public fields or have getter and setter.
+1. The pojo class should have public fields or have getter and setter for private fields (that follow the naming design patterns outlined in the JavaBeans Specification)
 2. static or transient fields will not serialized in operation (save, update)
 2. Optional requirement: Dena platform automatically assigns a unique ID to every persisted object.
 If the application needs to have access to the assigned ID, the class must declare the following field: